drbh/simd-alphatensor-rs/README.md

 > tldr; alphatensor matrix breakthrough algorithims + simd + rust.

-This repo contains the cutting edge matrix multiplication algorithims that were found by [alphatensor](https://www.deepmind.com/blog/discovering-novel-algorithms-with-alphatensor), and as far as I know is the first novel machine imagined algorithim ever 🦾 🧠
+This repo contains the cutting edge matrix multiplication algorithms that were found by [alphatensor](https://www.deepmind.com/blog/discovering-novel-algorithms-with-alphatensor), and as far as I know is the first novel machine imagined algorithm ever 🦾 🧠

-This repo/library by defauly includes the first 25 algorithims and the one we are most interested in `multiply_4_by_4_matrix_a_with_4_by_4_matrix_b`.
-Addtionally this implementations aims to minimize the number of multiplication steps and attempts to aggregate as many multiplication steps into a single SIMD vector when possible.
+This repo/library by default includes the first 25 algorithms and the one we are most interested in `multiply_4_by_4_matrix_a_with_4_by_4_matrix_b`.
+Additionally this implementations aims to minimize the number of multiplication steps and attempts to aggregate as many multiplication steps into a single SIMD vector when possible.

 ### ELI5